 I was ready to start shopping until I saw the form below.
 Buggers!

 One Kings Lane did online testing or can discern from their analytics that I’m an outlier for all I know.
 Many people will gladly provide an email.
 And yes, I could have entered a secondary email address.

 There is little information in the pop-up that tells me what I get for joining.
 As for 70% off, it isn’t significant until I see the items and prices.
 It makes me think that the main objective is for the retailer to build their email list, and my initial shopping experience is secondary.
 I doubt that is their intent.

 This tactic of requiring my email before viewing this site didn’t work for me.
 There are too many options where I can shop without having to give that info as a prerequisite.

 I’m not saying One Kings Lane is wrong.
 Clearly, they are executing well as their revenue is $200 million, according to this Forbes article by Tomio Geron.
 (Note: if you go to the Forbes article, you see a quote and ad first.
 But, you can click the Continue to Site link in the top right.)

 A Subtle Difference

 As you might guess, I’m not familiar with these membership deal sites.
 I tried to see if I could find some studies where people had tested similar methods.
 The first place I checked was Anne Holland’s, WhichTestWon.com.
-This is a fantastic site that offers free info and an archive of case studies for premium members.
+This was a fantastic site that offered free info and an archive of case studies for premium members.
 I didn’t see any case studies that matched these brands.
 I also checked MarketingExperiments.com, which is another site that has an extensive research directory and videos.

-My suggestion for folks is to think how your audience will view your forms.
+My suggestion for folks is to think about how your audience will view your forms.
 While things may be obvious to you, users come with different expectations and reference points.
 If you request information from your users, there needs to be something of value in return.
 It needs to be obvious why the info is needed.
 Test to make sure your assumptions are correct.